The Intergovernmental Panel on Climate Change (IPCC) and the German IPCC Coordination Office

 The IPCC is both a scientific body as well as an intergovernmental institution.
 On its behalf, thousands of scientists worldwide collect and assess the results of research on climate change.

-The contribution of Working Group II makes clear that human-induced climate change has had significant negative impacts for ecosystems and humans in all regions for decades, and that continued climate change would further increase many risks and may lead to unprecedented impacts.
+The report also makes clear that human-induced climate change has had significant negative impacts for ecosystems and humans in all regions for decades, and that continued climate change would further increase many risks and may lead to unprecedented impacts.
 The IPCC identifies ways in which humanity can mitigate climate change and its risks, or adapt to unavoidable impacts and damages.

-The contribution of Working Group III shows that despite progress since the adoption of the Paris Agreement, greenhouse gas emissions have continued to rise.
-Nationally Determined Contributions submitted to the UNFCCC by early October 2021 would not limit warming to 1.5 °C above pre-industrial levels.
+Despite progress since the adoption of the Paris Agreement, greenhouse gas emissions have continued to rise.
+The Sixth IPCC Assessment Report shows: Nationally Determined Contributions submitted to the UNFCCC by early October 2021 would not limit warming to 1.5 °C above pre-industrial levels.
 Even to stay below 2 °C global warming would require an abrupt, very large increase in these efforts from 2030.
 The report also shows what mitigation options exist in all sectors and assesses their potential and costs.

-In addition to the AR6, the IPCC has produced three Special Reports and a Refinement to the 2006 Methodology Report:
+In addition to the AR6, in the now completed sixth assessment cycle, the IPCC has produced three Special Reportson "1.5 °C Global Warming" (SR1.5), "Climate Change and Land" (SRCCL) and "Ocean and Cryosphere" (SROCC), and a Refinement to the 2006 Methodology Report (MR2019).

-A synthesis report, scheduled for publication in September 2022, will summarize the main messages from all the reports in this cycle.
+A synthesis report, published in March 2023, summarizes the main messages from all the reports in this cycle.

-55 experts from Germany are members of the writing teams for the reports of the IPCC's sixth assessment cycle.
-In addition, numerous others are involved in peer review and scientific quality control.
+55 experts from Germany were members of the writing teams for the reports of the IPCC's sixth assessment cycle.
+In addition, numerous others were involved in peer review and scientific quality control.
 The BMBF welcomes the commitment of researchers from Germany and all over the world who do not receive additional payment for this work.

 The IPCC process provides a reliable scientific basis for national and international climate policy.
 The BMBF supports this unique risk monitor for a knowledge-based precautionary policy on climate change in many ways: